 Using a template is a great way to start your own letter or email message because you are starting with the basic format in place.
 Simply fill in your information in the appropriate section of the letter.

 Looking at examples is helpful, too, because you'll get ideas for what to say in your own correspondence.

-- Letter Samples: Review these written letter samples, including business letters, cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, business letters, and more letter samples and templates.
+Letter samples including business letters, cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, business letters, and more letter samples and templates.

-- Email Message Examples: These email examples include employment, job search and business email message examples, plus email templates, formatted message examples, and subject line, plus greetings and signature examples.
+Employment, job search and business email message examples, plus email templates, formatted message examples, and subject line, greetings and signature examples.

 Proofread and Spell Check

 Finally, before you print or upload your letter or send your email message, spell check, grammar check, and proofread it.
 A tip for making sure there aren't any errors is to read it out loud.
 You may notice mistakes you didn't catch reviewing it by simply looking at it.